flatsurf/sage-flatsurf/doc/examples/siegel_veech.md

 # Siegel-Veech Constants

-We count the number of cylinders of circumference at most $L$ in a surface.
+We count the number of cylinders of circumference at most $L$ in a surface a step in a potential computation of Siegel-Veech constants that David Aulicino was interested in.

+Note that parts of this code use the C++ library libflatsurf.
+Please consult our installation instructions if this library is not available on your system.

 We start by creating a surface with [sage-flatsurf](https://github.com/flatsurf/sage-flatsurf).